rudrankbasant/v4/content/projects/Ecommerce-Backend.md

 showInProjects: true
 ---

 A backend application using Django and Python to create an Ecommerce website backend.
+Performs CRUD operation with different products and categories.
+Built with Django and Python.